auth0/docs/articles/multifactor-authentication/api/index.md

 * [Tutorial: How to use MFA with the Resource Owner Password Grant](/api-auth/tutorials/multifactor-resource-owner-password)
 :::

-## Programmatic enrollment and management of user authenticators
+## Enrollment and management of user authenticators

 The MFA Associate API allows you to create, read, update, and delete authenticators.

-You can use this API to power user interfaces where your users can:
+You can use this API to power user interfaces where users can manage MFA enrollments, or add and remove authenticators.

-* Manage their MFA enrollments
-* Add new MFA authenticators
-* Remove existing MFA authenticators

-This is useful if you want your users to be able to:

-* Enroll more than one device
-* Select a fallback MFA mechanism in case the primary one is not available in a certain context.
-For example, your user might use OTP when their SMS network is not present or unresponsive
+This enables users to enroll more than one device and select a fallback MFA mechanism in case the primary one is not available.
+For example, your user might use OTP when their SMS network is not present or unresponsive.

 ### More info